 Time to fill: 38 days

-Manufacturing runs slightly below the national CPH average because interview loops are shorter (often 2 rounds for production and technician roles) and loaded rates on the interviewer panel are lower.
+Manufacturing runs below the national CPH average because interview loops are shorter (often 2 rounds for production and technician roles) and loaded rates on the interviewer panel are lower.
 External costs are higher than retail because of safety training, skills certification, and physical exams.
 Specialised manufacturing (semiconductor, pharma manufacturing) runs significantly higher, often $7,000 to $12,000 per hire due to security clearance and specialist skills screening.

 Retail and hospitality